Contact: Lexie Beach

-The Sea Turtle Grants Program, funded by the sale of Florida’s Helping Sea Turtles Survive specialty license plate, awarded $311,892.80 to 13 different organizations, scientists and local governments for sea turtle research, education and conservation programs benefiting Florida sea turtles.
+The Sea Turtle Grants Program, funded by the sale of Florida’s Helping Sea Turtles Survive specialty license plate, awarded $305,219.27 to 17 different organizations, educational institutes and local governments for sea turtle research, education and conservation programs benefiting Florida sea turtles.

 Each year, the Sea Turtle Grants Program distributes money to coastal county governments, educational institutions and nonprofit groups through a competitive application process.
 The sea turtle specialty license plate is also the primary source of funding for the Florida Fish and Wildlife Conservation Commission’s Marine Turtle Protection Program.

-The sea turtle plate is the number two selling specialty tag in Florida, second only to the University of Florida plate.
+The sea turtle plate is the number three overall selling specialty tag in Florida, and the number one environmental specialty plate.
 By purchasing the sea turtle specialty license plate, Floridians are voluntarily funding important programs to save endangered sea turtles and their habitats.

 Background: The Helping Sea Turtles Survive specialty license plate was passed by the Florida legislature in 1997.
 The turtle specialty license plate costs $23.00 above the normal Florida license plate fee.
 Seventy percent of the proceeds support the Florida Marine Turtle Protection Program.
 The remaining thirty percent is routed through the nonprofit Sea Turtle Conservancy, which distributes the funding through the Sea Turtle Grants Program.